Fed95/LorenzoIlMagnifico/README.md

 As specified in the game rules.
 - The reconnection mechanism works correctly with GUI too, but after the reconnection the interface is not updated completely based on the match state of the server.
+- If the GUI seems stuck, check in the command line what are the actions currently doable.
+If you want to reset the action, select one of the available family members.

 ## UML